Use this post to explore 123 ideas for character flaws. Use them for the characters in your books.

 - Complex – An exaggerated or obsessive concern or fear.

-- Cruel – Mean to anyone or anything, without care or regard to consequences and feelings.
+- Cruel – Mean to anyone or anything, without care or regard to feelings.

 - Cursed – A person who has befallen a prayer for evil or misfortune, placed under a spell, or borne into an evil circumstance, and suffers for it.
 Damned.